In this class we will scratch the surface of creating project enclosures. We will go over common (and not so common) examples and techniques.

 Electrical Conduit Boxes

-Off the shelf electrical boxes make for cheap, durable, and repeatable project enclosures.
+Off the shelf electrical boxes make for cheap, durable, sometimes weather-proof, and repeatable project enclosures.

 Laser Cut Panel on Open Box